oyvindrankelarsen/esp32ota/README.md

 [ESP32 Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html)

 First you have to open a ESP-IDF terminal and run `idf.py uf2` to get the two partitions needed for OTA.
+Press F1 in wokwi to upload `uf2.bin`.

 Then when you have a new version you update the version number in `main.c` and in `firmware.json`.
 After you build the project you move the `esp32ota.bin` to the bin folder and when you are ready to update you commit `firmware.json` to github.